 - Family Camp, residential summer camp for entire families (parents and siblings) with at least one child (boy and/or girl, 6-16) who has insulin-dependent diabetes, in North Oxford, MA

-- Adventure Programs for boys and girls ages 13-18
+- Adventure Program for boys and girls ages 13-18

 - Family Programs for the entire family

 - Long Island Winter Day Camp Week for children with diabetes and their siblings or friends ages 6-16; Old Westbury, NY

 - Weekend Programs for children with diabetes and their siblings or friends ages 6-16